jo-safe/HW1/README.md

-Useless program only to pass the university practice
+Useless program only to pass the university practice.
+Uses CLR Forms and cpp compiler version 14.